Leaving the Oasis

 Thomas H. Huxley

-Being careful and putting a selection of soldiers on watch, some were able to put their weapons down and have a swim while others ‘peeled off’ their boots and socks, stiff with sweat and grime, and just dangle their blistered feet in the cool water.
+Being careful and putting a selection of soldiers on watch, some could put their weapons down and swim while others ‘peeled off’ their boots and socks, stiff with sweat and grime, and just dangle their blistered feet in the cool water.
+It was as if they had arrived in paradise.

 He went on to say that, while it was a luxurious and refreshing rest, they had to move on and not linger there.
 The team knew that this could be a perfect trap for an enemy to plan an ambush.
-It was a place where you are comfortable and your guard is down.
+It was a place where you were comfortable, and your guard was down.
+They knew and acted upon the knowledge and importance of being at rest but not mentally lazy.

 It is carried through in the habit of always keeping just a little maintenance happening in the background, even in the oasis, so that we do not lose too many steps forward.
 It is also in knowing that many of us can lose focus and be softly lulled into a deep sleep where an enemy of what we are trying to achieve softly approaches.

+As your year opens up and schedules begin to flow onto your desk, remember that you, too, cannot stay at the oasis.
 You know the rest was effective, but now we must ship out and move on.
-It is time to leave the mountain top and go back to the valleys below because that is where we will grow the most.
+It is time to leave the mountaintop and go back to the valleys below because that is where we will grow the most.

-Remember that being different is your biggest asset and you don’t have to be like everyone else.
-If you need a career coach, drop me an email or private message today to get you on the right track.
+Remember that being different is our biggest asset and we don’t have to be like everyone else.
+If you need a keynote speaker or presenter on neurodiversity, private message me today to book your next presentation.

 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!